clhain/sandbox/docs/installation/byoc-helm.md

 # Bring Your Own Cluster (HELM)

-If you already have a cluster ready to deploy the Sandbox apps set to, you can do so with:
+If you already have a cluster ready to deploy the Sandbox apps set to, you can do so with Helm.

-* Helm - this guide, which installs ArgoCD and the Sandbox -
-* ArgoCD - if it's already installed (see [Bring Your Own Cluster (ArgoCD)](byoc-argocd.md)) -

 ![Bring Your Own Cluster Deploy](../img/sandbox-byoc-helm.png)